abhishek-kumar-code/Redfish_Public/Readme.md

 -  Namespace creation: Schema releases must increment the schema version, and therefore must create a new CSDL namespace.
 -  New schemas: The $metadata example must be updated to include the new schema file(s).

+### HTML document generation

+A set of batch/script files are located in the root and release folder which will execute a series of tools to convert the Markdown documents to HTML.
+Note that for Windows users, the node.js javascript environment used by these scripts may have issues locating the proper toolchain components of Visual Studio (C/C++).
+This is a well-known issue, and following the steps documented here: https://github.com/nodejs/node-gyp/issues/629#issuecomment-153196245 can resolve that issue.

 ##github.io

 Information regarding the SPMF Viewer application TODO here...